bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 cryptographers](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp).

 Many users incorrectly assume that an email exchange is a private correspondence.
-In reality it is more akin to a loud conservation in public.
+In reality, it is more akin to a loud conservation in public.
 At a minimum the Email provider has access to all the [plain-text](https://en.wikipedia.org/wiki/Plaintext) content.
 Cybercriminals through to mass-surveillance systems may gain access to this content and